VirtualPlanetaryLaboratory/vplanet/README.md

   <img src = "https://img.shields.io/badge/coverage-73%25-red.svg?style=flat">
 </p>

+### NOTE: Documentation is currently down.
+Apologies for any inconvenience.

 ### Overview

 `VPLanet` is software to simulate planetary system evolution, with a focus on habitability.
 Physical models, typically consisting of ordinary differential equations, are coupled together to simulate evolution, from planetary cores to passing stars, for the age of a system.
 We strive for full transparency and reproducibility in our software, and this repository contains the [source code](src), [extensive documentation](https://VirtualPlanetaryLaboratory.github.io/vplanet), [the scripts and files to generate published figures](examples), and [scripts to validate the current release](tests).
 We can't claim we found aliens with closed source software!